wshamroukh/opnsense-azure-vm/README.md

 # OPNsense on Azure VM
-This scripts creates an Azure VM and installs OPNSENSE firewall
+This scripts creates an Azure VM with OPNSENSE firewall